hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

   is applicable only when the load_balancing_scheme is set to INTERNAL_SELF_MANAGED.
   Structure is [documented below](#nested_circuit_breakers).

+* `compression_mode` -
+  (Optional)
+  Compress text responses using Brotli or gzip compression, based on the client's Accept-Encoding header.
+  Possible values are `AUTOMATIC` and `DISABLED`.

 * `consistent_hash` -
   (Optional)
   Consistent Hash-based load balancing can be used to provide soft session